jakekara/documentcloud-web-uploader/README.md

 ### Usage

-Run this with npm start.
+Run this with npm install, npm start.

 Put in your username and password, then hit connect.